Windows 10 Copy Large Files Over Network (Fastest Way)

-How to Copy Large Files over Network in Windows 10/8/7?
+How to Copy Large Files over Network in Windows 10 Quickly

-To complete the task easily, you’ll need the help of AOMEI Backupper Standard, free yet powerful file sync software.
+To complete the task easily, you’ll need the help of AOMEI Backupper Standard, a free yet powerful file sync software.
 In a nutshell, it will help you sync large files to a network share and then you can access these files from other computers.
-Here are detailed steps.

 Step 1.
 Create network share folder

-/remark="" and press Enter.
+#1: Create network share in Command Prompt.
+You need to use the net share=: /remark="" command.
 For example, type net share Teresa=c:\data\johndrv /remark="Teresa’s drive" and hit Enter.

-Now, make sure the other computer is able to access the share folder.
+Now, make sure the other computer is able to access the shared folder.
 Let’s continue.

 Step 2.
 Sync large files to network share folder

-1. Free download, install and run AOMEI Backupper Standard on the computer where you created share folder.
+1. Free download, install, and run AOMEI Backupper Standard on the computer holding large files.

 2. Click “Sync” and then “Basic Sync” in AOMEI Backupper.

-3. Click “Add Folder” to select the folder where the large files stored.
+3. Click “Add Folder” to select the large files you want to sync.

-Set the permission of share folder to “Everyone” and then it can be access to any other computer that is using the same LAN.
+Be sure the permission to share folder is everyone and then it can be accessed by any other computer on the same LAN.

 When you get problems copying large files over network in Windows, you can try a different tool instead of Windows built-in utility.
-AOMEI Backupper does a great job in syncing all kinds of files.
-It is also embeds with backup and clone feature to protect Windows or upgrade old hard drives.
+AOMEI Backupper does a great job of syncing all kinds of files.
+It is also embedded with backup and clone feature to protect Windows or upgrade old hard drives.
 Go for it and have a try.